anushtup-nandy/Chemsynth/README.md

 - **Advanced Reaction Optimization & Analysis:**
   - **AI-Powered Yield Prediction:** Integrates a two-stage deep learning pipeline.
 First, it predicts optimal reaction conditions (catalysts, reagents, solvents, temperature).
 Then, it feeds the fully-specified reaction into a Transformer-based model to predict the final yield with high accuracy.
+  - **Interactive Bayesian Optimization:** Empowers the user to perform on-demand, robust Bayesian Optimization for any synthesis step.
+This feature uses the **BayBE** library to intelligently explore the reaction condition space (temperature, solvents, reagents) to discover conditions that maximize yield, providing a data-driven path to process improvement.
   - **Stoichiometric Balancing:** Automatically balances complex chemical equations using an Integer Linear Programming (ILP) solver, ensuring atom conservation and providing correct stoichiometric coefficients for all reactants, products, and byproducts.

 - **Sourcing and Cost Analysis:**